lindy-labs/wadray/README.md

 ```

 ## Formal Verification
-The WadRay library is in the process of being formally verified by the Lindy Labs FV unit.
+This library is in the process of being formally verified by the Lindy Labs FV unit.

 ## Contribute